 The global impact of mobile on corporate culture

 The mobile industry has been instrumental in extending connectivity to people around the world.
 According to the GSMA Mobile Economy 2022 report, the number of mobile internet subscribers in 2021 reached 4.2 billion people globally.
 Driven mostly by continued expansion of the mobile ecosystem, the global economic contribution of mobile will increase by more than $400 billion by 2025.

 As a result, mobile has created huge changes in the working world.
 GSMA Mobile Economy found that in 2021, 12 million jobs were directly supported by the mobile ecosystem—and 14 million jobs were supported indirectly.
 A report from Strategy Analytics projects the global mobile workforce to be around 1.88 billion people by 2023, accounting for 43.3% of the global workforce.
 Today's employees, now more than ever, use mobile devices as part of their everyday work requirements.

 A number of companies already use mobile apps to deliver their codes of conduct to their global workforces, allowing their values to be accessed at any time of day, anywhere, and in the local language.
 And more are making the move.
-"In almost every conversation I’ve been having with partners and prospects around codes of conduct, they are definitely asking for mobile solutions," primarily because that is the way most people access information, especially younger workers, says Jim Walton, senior ethics and compliance at LRN.
+"In almost every conversation I’ve been having with partners and prospects around codes of conduct, they are definitely asking for mobile solutions," primarily because that is the way most people access information, especially younger workers, says Jim Walton, senior ethics and compliance advisor at LRN.
 Mobile platforms can help companies easily make their code, policies, and hotline accessible by any device.
 "It’s more about getting the ethics and compliance message out and making it easier for people to access the information and ask questions when they are unsure," explains Walton.

 6 ways that mobile apps can improve E&C communications